 For the purposes of this policy, the defined words shall have the following meaning:

-- Places the student in reasonable fear of harm to the student’s person or property.
+Places the individual in reasonable fear of harm to the individual’s person or property.

-- Has a substantial detrimental effect on the student’s physical or mental health.
+Has a substantial detrimental effect on the individual’s physical or mental health.

-- “Trait or characteristic of the student” includes but is not limited to age, color, creed, national origin, race, religion, marital status, sex, sexual orientation, gender identity, physical attributes, physical or mental ability or disability, ancestry, political party preference, political belief, socioeconomic status, or familial status.
+“Trait or characteristic of the individual” includes but is not limited to age, color, creed, national origin, race, religion, marital status, sex, sexual orientation, gender identity, physical attributes, physical or mental ability or disability, ancestry, political party preference, political belief, socioeconomic status, or familial status.